DUI Lawyers Orlando, FL

 – If you refuse to take a breath test, the Officer himself does not revoke your license, it’s the DMV.

 – If you ACTUALLY take the breath test and YOU PASS, guess what, you are STILL UNDER ARREST.
 What?
 Yes, believe it or not, you will still remain incarcerated for the night.
 In essence the officer is asking you to take an impossible test to win on.
-If you take it and pass you are still under arrest for DUI ad if you refuse to take it you are still under arrest for the DUI.
+If you take it and pass you are still under arrest for DUI because the officer cannot technically un-arrest you.

 However, if you refuse to take the test, the State bears the burden of proving that you were actually intoxicated despite having no breath test to support that.
 They are left with NHTSA indicators that officers are taught at the police academy.